 We are excited to host the work of Merle and Leann Harding, creators of Sky Rock Sculpture.
-See their work next weekend, October 21-23, in our beautiful greenhouse.
+See their work next weekend, October 21-23, in our beautiful greenhouse in Fort Collins.
 Leann will also bring a few pieces from her Sputnik Lounge collection.
 The artists will be available on Saturday morning for a few hours.

 Tick Tock Vinyl is a local business that reuses records that are too scratched to listen to and puts to use something that would have ended up in a landfill.
 Errin Ruffer and Adam Stone created Tick Tock Vinyl as an ode to their love of music and art.
 The clocks are hand-painted while spinning on a turntable using different speeds to get what is truly a one-of-a-kind piece of art.
 They are on display in local businesses and will be featured in upcoming art shows this summer.
 Errin grew up in Ohio and moved to California in 2004.
 He met his wife Ashley on a flight to Chicago, and she soon moved to California.
 They visited Fort Collins and fell in love with the town in 2008.
 They now have an 8-month-old son, Rigby, and love every minute of living in Fort Collins.
 See more on their Facebook page.